aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-1-0/_index.md

 System.out.println("Formatted String Value: " +formatted);

-//Get un-formatted string value
+//Get un‑formatted string value

 String unformatted = cell.getStringValueWithoutFormat();

-System.out.println("Un-formatted String Value: " + unformatted);
+System.out.println("Un‑formatted String Value: " + unformatted);

 {{< /highlight >}}

 {{% alert color="primary" %}}

-Output of above code is as follow
+Output of the above code is as follows:

 Formatted String Value: 123,456
-Un-formatted String Value: 123456
+Un‑formatted String Value: 123456

 {{% /alert %}}
-## **Obsoleted Bytes, Characters, CharactersWithSpaces, Lines, Paragraphs Properties**
+## **Obsolete Bytes, Characters, CharactersWithSpaces, Lines, Paragraphs Properties**
-Many properties from BuiltInDocumentPropertyCollection class have been marked obsolete starting from Aspose.Cells for Java 8.1.0.
-These properties include Bytes, Characters, CharactersWithSpaces, Lines & Paragraphs.
-Reason being, the aforesaid properties are of no use in preservative of Excel spreadsheets because Excel omits them.
-Where as these properties were originally written for Word documents & PowerPoint presentations.
+Many properties from the BuiltInDocumentPropertyCollection class have been marked obsolete starting from Aspose.Cells for Java 8.1.0.
+These properties include Bytes, Characters, CharactersWithSpaces, Lines, and Paragraphs.
+The reason is that the aforementioned properties are of no use in preserving Excel spreadsheets because Excel omits them, whereas these properties were originally written for Word documents and PowerPoint presentations.
 {{< app/cells/assistant language="java" >}}